 - Take breaks.
 You are welcome to take breaks as needed during treatment.
 We can discuss a simple hand signal ahead of time so you can let us know if you would like a rest.

-- If music is something that keeps you calm, you are welcome to bring a phone or iPod/music player with headphones/earphones to your appointment, to help distract yourself and cancel out any noises that might concern you.
+- If music is something that keeps you calm, you are welcome to bring a phone or iPod/ music player with headphones/ earphones to your appointment, to help distract yourself and cancel out any noises that might concern you.
+You may otherwise like to listen to a podcast or audiobook.

 Do you dislike the feeling of having your teeth cleaned?